GustavLindberg99/WorldWar2/README.md

 ### Vichy France
 If Paris is captured by the Axis either within two years of France entering the war, the Axis player may choose to attempt to create Vichy France, with a 75% chance of succeeding.
 If the attempt failed, the Axis player may never attempt to create Vichy France again in the game.

-When Vichy France is created, Germany gains control of all hexes in France north of the temporary border, Japan gains control of all hexes in French Indochina, the United Kingdom gains control of Lebanon-Syria, French Cameroon, French Equatorial Africa and French islands in the Pacific, France gains control of all other hexes in France and its colonies, and the United Kingdom gains control of all hexes that France controlled outside of French territory.
+When Vichy France is created, the following countries gain control of the following hexes:
+- **Germany** gains control of all hexes in France north of the temporary border.
+- **Japan** gains control of all hexes in French Indochina.
+- The **United Kingdom** gains control of Lebanon-Syria, French Cameroon, French Equatorial Africa and French islands in the Pacific, as well as all hexes that France controlled outside of French territory.
+- **Vichy France** gains control of all other hexes in France and its colonies.

 Vichy France is treated as a neutral country which either player can declare war on.
 All non-French units in Vichy French territory are removed from the map and returned during the next deployment phase for free.

 If the Allies gain control of all hexes in mainland France north of the temporary border while Vichy France is still neutral, France is considered liberated and Vichy France joins the Allies.